evilcyber.com

 • RedditReddit

-Eugen Sandow is often said to be the “father of modern bodybuilding”.
-It is true in more than one sense: he was likely the first to revitalize the marriage of physical strength with a visually pleasing shape, but he also introduced the shadier bits of the sport.
+Eugen Sandow is said to be the “father of modern bodybuilding”.
+It’s true in more than one sense: he was revitalized the marriage of physical strength with a visually pleasing shape, but he also introduced the shadier bits of the sport.

 From “Delicate” Child…